srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/env.md

 # Setting up the environment

-To demonstrate the intent-based configuration management with Ansible we prepared a lab environment that you can set up on your own machine.
-The lab environment consists of a set of SR Linux nodes that are going to be configured by Ansible using intents declared in the Ansible roles.
+To demonstrate the intent-based configuration management with Ansible we prepared a lab environment that you can set up on your own machine[^1].
+The lab environment consists of a small SR Linux-based Clos fabric that is going to be configured by Ansible using intents declared in the Ansible roles.

 ## Prerequisites